-Tell us about your working space - is it nice and This year marks the tenth anniversary since the launch of the Smile Chair, what has changed in the design of the Smile Lounge?
-The construction, the visual expression and the general outline of swamped and have a lot of deadlines, it can get the shell are based on the Smile chair.
+launch of the Smile Chair, what has changed in the design of the Smile Lounge?
+The construction, the visual expression and the general outline of the shell are based on the Smile chair.
 We wanted to take those ideas and concepts, transforming that design into a great lounge chair.